RasussRogue/Stat-Check/README.md

 | Webpack Dev Server|3.11.2|https://webpack.js.org/configuration/dev-server/|

 ## Choices

-I use **React Hooks** in my project over React class components, as it allows

 I choose to use **Material-UI** for its ease of setup and utilisation, which allows me to focus more on learning React and other techs rather than spend too much time on style etc...